d3F0g/ESD-G7T1/README.txt

 5. Import esd.sql into phpmyadmin

 6. Configure Kong Gateway
-After configuring, it should look like this image <insert url>
+After configuring, it should look like this image https://imgur.com/a/WXLeqEp

 7. Run an instance of the image docker run --rm -d --name=_______ --network=kong-net -e dbURL=mysql+mysqlconnector://is213@host.docker.internal:3306/esd terenceyap96/booking:1.0.0